Vineeth: Early life

 Vineeth was born to K. T. Radhakrishnan and P. K. Shanthakumari on 23 August 1969 at Thalassery in Kannur district, Kerala.
-His family hails from the Travancore region (present-day Southern Kerala districts).
+His family hails from the Travancore region (present-day southern Kerala districts) related to the Travancore Sisters, and his family later settled in Kannur district.
 He has a sister, Kavitha Dinesh.
 Vineeth is the nephew of Ramachandran Nair, the husband of actress Padmini of the Travancore sisters.
 His aunt, Padmini, and her sister, Ragini, convinced his parents to send him to dancing school.
 Actress Shobana is his cousin.

 Vineeth attended Good Shepherd International School, Ooty, St Joseph's Higher Secondary School, Thalassery, and St. Joseph's College, Devagiri, Kozhikode.
 He then pursued a Bachelor of Commerce from The New College, Chennai, in 1991.

 Vineeth started training in Bharathanatyam at the age of six and won several dance prizes while a student, including the first prize at the Kerala School Kalolsavam for four years in a row, also winning the top title of "Kalaprathibha" in 1986.